urql-graphql/urql/docs/graphcache/local-resolvers.md

 Local resolvers also allow for more advanced use-cases when it comes to links and object types.
-Previously we've seen how a resolver is able to link up a given field to an entity, which causes this field to resolve an entity directly instead of it being cecked against any cached links:
+Previously we've seen how a resolver is able to link up a given field to an entity, which causes this field to resolve an entity directly instead of it being checked against any cached links:

 ```js
 cacheExchange({